 Here’s the truth:

-Affiliate marketing is truly the best income source for beginners because you won’t have to deal with all the other facets of business.
+Affiliate marketing is truly the best income source for beginners because you won’t have to deal with all the other facets of a business.

 Instead, you can just focus on driving traffic, pre-selling, and marketing in general.